misener/GRTTWaK-website/_posts/2018-11-19-episode-524-vancouver.md

 episode_link_radiopublic:
 ---

-Annalise farts in the bathtub, Emilie overhears her parents having sex, Ryan shares a Star Trek Christmas story, and much more.
+Annelies farts in the bathtub, Emilie overhears her parents having sex, Ryan shares a Star Trek Christmas story, and much more.
 Recorded live at The York Theatre in Vancouver, in partnership with [ONE TO ONE](http://www.one-to-one.ca/volunteer/), a children's literacy program.

 ## Show notes
 * [Support GRTTWaK.
 Become a patron](https://grownupsreadthingstheywroteaskids.com/support/?utm_source=podcast&utm_medium=referral&utm_campaign=524).